Absolute and Elapsed Time Computation

 Certain blocks require the value of either absolute time

-time) or elapsed time (for example, the time
+elapsed time (for example, the time elapsed between two

-elapsed between two trigger events).
-Targets that support the real-time
+trigger events).
+Targets that support the real-time model

 In multirate models, at most one timer is allocated per rate.
 If no blocks executing at a given rate require a timer, a timer is not allocated to that rate.
 This minimizes memory allocated for timers and significantly reduces overhead involved in maintaining timers.